Syracuse-Open-Source-Collective/SYRCityline-Data-Explorer/README.md

 You have the option to host the bot yourself.
 Follow the instructions below to run the bot yourself.

-Prerequisites: You will need [Node.js](https://nodejs.org/en/download) version 18.60 or above, [Discord bot token](https://discord.com/developers/applications)!
+Prerequisites: You will need [Node.js](https://nodejs.org/en/download) version 18.60 or above, [Discord bot token](https://discord.com/developers/applications), and [Discord User ID](https://www.businessinsider.com/guides/tech/discord-id#:~:text=To%20find%20a%20user's%20Discord,sidebar%20and%20select%20Copy%20ID.)!

 Run the following commands in your terminal!